Planning the Perfect Garden for Bees

 One effective pollinator garden practice is grouping flowers of the same species for maximum attractiveness.

 This allows bees to collect the resources needed in the most efficient way.
-It is also similar to forage plants in the wild that tend to grow in dense bunches.

 Providing a clean safe water source for bees is very important.
 Water is used for several purposes in the hive and it is not stored but must be collected daily.